You can call me biased but Vancouver beaches are the most spectacular urban variety on planet earth.

 Beaches are scattered over many of Vancouver’s top neighbourhoods.

-Swimming season is weather dependent but generally between June and early September, with lifeguards on duty from Victoria Day to Labour Day.
+Swimming season is weather dependent but generally between June and early September it’s one of the top things to do in Vancouver – with lifeguards on duty from Victoria Day to Labour Day.

 Need directions?
 Scroll to the end for my Vancouver beach map!